Extract from Charter of Fundamental Rights of the European Union

-When the processing operation is carried out by way of an external processor, the above principles shall be stipulated also in the binding contract or legal act.
+When the processing operation is carried out by way of an external processor, the above principles shall be stipulated also in a contract or another binding legal act.

 What are the principles for processing for research purposes?

-- the data subject has made the data public.
+the data subjects have made the data public.

 - Rectification of inaccurate or incomplete personal data

-- Erasure of data of which processing by the EUI is unlawful
+- Erasure of data in case the processing by the EUI is or becomes unlawful

-If the data subject believes that there has been a breach of the data protection principles of the President's Decision No 40 of 27 August 2013, he/she can address a complaint to the Controller with simultaneous notification to the DPO at the following e-mail address: [email protected]
+If data subjects believe that there has been a breach of the data protection principles of the President's Decision No 10 of 18 February 2019, they can address a complaint to the Controller with simultaneous notification to the DPO at the following e-mail address: [email protected]

-If the reply is not satisfactory, or it is not given within 30 Institute working days, the data subject can appeal to the Data Protection Committee under the terms and conditions outlined in the President’s Decision 40/2013.
+If the reply is not satisfactory, or it is not given within one month, the data subjects have the right to judicial remedies under the terms and conditions outlined in the President’s Decision 10/2019.

-In that respect, all staff involved (employed within the EUI or contracted by the EUI) and acting as processors on behalf of the EUI are bound by the duty of confidentiality and shall not process them except on instructions from the controller.
+In that respect, processors, whether employed or contracted by the EUI, are bound by the duty of confidentiality and shall not process data except on instructions from the Controller.